SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 # Exercise 3.7 - Implement a Reading API

 Woah, that was intense!
 But this exercise is not over yet.
-The next step and final step is to deploy an API that will allow us to read values stored in the Cache from customers via a public API.
+The next and final step is to deploy a Function that will allow us to read values stored in the Cache from customers via a public API.

 1. Create another Function called `get-orders` from the Kyma dashboard as demonstrated in the last exercise.